-Developing a Model for Statewide Facilities Funding Taxpayers who sacrifice, legislators who understand, books • that last forever, & other alternatives to performance contracting.
+Taxpayers who sacrifice, legislators who understand, books that last forever, & other alternatives to performance contracting.

 If you think that you can count on assistance from these sources, think again.
-Then, start thinking about SchoolMate."
+Then, start thinking about SchoolMate.TM new books, computers, and other learning tools.

-This is a timely, innovative program that allows you to upgrade your entire building from mechanical systems, electrical and lighting controls and new books, computers, and other learning tools.
-SchoolMate is based on a team approach to performance contracting.
-We work closely with you to come up with a customized program.
-Just what you'd expect from a company that's been working energy management systems.
+This is a timely, innovative program that allows you to upgrade your entire building from mechanical systems, electrical and lighting controls and VOTE NO School Bonding energy management systems.
 It can be applied to doors, windows, even to roofs.
 Without upfront capital budgeting or hidden costs.
 Building renovations can be paid for by energy and operations savings.